dhis2/dhis2-docs/src/developer/web-api/settings-and-configuration.md

     GET POST /api/facilityOrgUnitLevel

-For the CORS whitelist configuration you can make a POST request with an array of URLs to whitelist as payload using "application/json" as content-type, for instance:
+For the CORS allowlist configuration you can make a POST request with an array of URLs to allowlist as payload using "application/json" as content-type, for instance:

 ```json